mohtashim-ali/course-project-the-basis/How to Run the Calculator.md

 # How to Run the Calculator

-Begin by navigating to the walkthrough class!
+Begin by navigating to the "WalkthroughCustomInput" class!

 ## Note